ngworker/lumberjack/README.md

 }
 ```

-The previous example logs _Hello, forest!_ when the application is initialized, then logs _The forest is on fire!_ if a forest fire is detected.
+The previous example logs _Hello, Forest!_ when the application is initialized, then logs _The forest is on fire!_ if a forest fire is detected.

 #### Simplifying with ScopedLumberjackLogger